benmvp/slides/2020/tsconf/react.md

 - I know I just flooded you with a whole bunch of information
 - Hopefully you found it all insightful
   * And it's motivated you to use TS in your next (or current) React project
+- Again, the slides are already available online
 - I want to thank the **TSConf** team for finding an opportunity for me to share w/ you
 - And also want to thank **YOU** for taking the time to watch & listen
 - Ask questions on Twitter (@benmvp)